spotDL/spotify-downloader/README.md

 <br/>

-_spotDL downloads up to 4 songs in parallel, so try to download albums and playlists, instead of tracks for a faster experience._
+_spotDL downloads up to 4 songs in parallel, so for a faster experience, download albums and playlist, rather than tracks._

-## `pipx` isolated environment alternative
+## `pipx` Isolated Environment Alternative

-For users who are not familiar with `pipx`, you can use it to run the script _without_ installing the spotDL package and all the dependencies globally with pip.
+For users who are not familiar with `pipx`, it can be used to run scripts _without_ installing the spotDL package and all the dependencies globally with pip.
 (Effectively skipping over the [Installation](https://github.com/spotDL/spotify-downloader#Installation) step)

-First you will need `pipx`
+First, you will need to install `pipx`

 ```
 python3 -m pip install --user pipx
 python3 -m pipx ensurepath
 ```

-Then you can jump directly to running spotDL with:
+Next, you can jump directly to running spotDL with:

 ```
 pipx run spotdl ...